adpartin/cross-dataset-drp-paper/README.md

 ### Phase 1: CSA Workflow Execution (OPTIONAL - Computationally Intensive)

-**Note:** This phase is OPTIONAL.
-Most users should skip this and use pre-computed predictions from Zenodo (automatically downloaded in Phase 2).
+**Note:** Users can skip this and use pre-computed predictions from Zenodo (automatically downloaded in Phase 2).

 Run the CSA workflow for each of the 7 DRP models to generate raw predictions: